BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Introduction

-\paragraph{Base vs. Instruct-Tuned Models.} An alternative approach is to leverage base models, which are not constrained by post-training biases and thus produce outputs that better represent diversity present in real-world data \cite{openai2024gpt4technicalreport}.
-More quantitatively, as shown in \cref{abstract-diversity}, base models generate outputs with noticeably lower pairwise cosine similarity (mean similarity: $0.313$) compared to instruct-tuned models (mean similarity: $0.421$).
-Here we use cosine similarity as a quantitative surrogate for diversity --- a dataset with greater cosine similarity has more similar items and therefore less diversity.
-The improved diversity in base model generations can improve downstream task performance, with \cref{abstract-accuracy} showing that the accuracy of Llama-3.2-1B-Instruct on GSM8K increases to 22.5\% from 17.8\% when fine-tuning on the Llama-3.1-70B-Base generated dataset of word problems rather than the Llama-3.1-70B-Instruct generated dataset.
+Given the limitations of instruction-tuned models in few-shot scenarios, an underexplored alternative source of diversity is the use of base models.
+Not being subject to the same post-training procedures, base models may produce outputs that better reflect the diversity found in real-world data \cite{openai2024gpt4technicalreport}.
+Quantitatively, base models demonstrate greater diversity.
+As shown in \cref{abstract-diversity}, they generate outputs with noticeably lower pairwise embedding cosine similarity (mean 0.313) compared to instruction-tuned models (mean 0.421); lower cosine similarity indicates greater diversity.
+This increased diversity can benefit downstream tasks: \cref{abstract-accuracy} shows that fine-tuning Llama-3.2-1B-Instruct on GSM8K using data from Llama-3.1-70B-Base yields a 22.5\% accuracy, compared to 17.8\% using data from Llama-3.1-70B-Instruct.

-\paragraph{\Sys{}.} In this work, we observe that diversity is critical for synthetic data generation when used in downstream training and fine-tuning tasks.
-We find that while the data generated from a base model may be more diverse, it also tends to be of lower quality (\cref{ir-bar-plot}).
-This can counteract the gains from diversity and hinder downstream training.
-Our key insight is that by combining base and instruct-tuned models, one can improve the diversity of a dataset while controlling the quality of individual data entries.
+However, this advantage comes with a trade-off.
+Due to their weaker instruction-following capabilities, base model generations often suffer from lower quality (\cref{ir-bar-plot}), which can negate the benefits of increased diversity and hinder downstream training performance.
+Our key insight is that by managing the quality of individual data points using instruction-tuned models, we can harness the diversity advantage of base models effectively.